benjaminpochat/lucene-like-query-for-REST/readme.md

         naturalName: "year"  // the name of another attribute,
                              //  without any value
       }, {
-        naturalName: "artist",  // the name of a second filter
+        naturalName: "artist",  // the name of a filter
                                 //  attribute, with a list of
                                 //  hard-coded possible values
         possibleValues: [